 As shown in (8)–(10), the evolution of household’s market resources can be broken up into three steps:

 Solving the maximization (7)–(11) gives the optimal consumption rule.
-A target wealth-to-permanent-income ratio exists if a death-modified version of Carroll (2011)’s ‘Growth Impatience Condition’ holds (see Appendix C of Carroll, Slacalek, and Tokuoka (2014a) for derivation):where , and is labor productivity growth (the growth rate of permanent income).
+A target wealth-to-permanent-income ratio exists if a death-modified version of Carroll (2011)’s ‘Growth Impatience Condition’ holds (see Appendix C of Carroll, Slacalek, and Tokuoka (2015) (ECB working paper) for derivation):where , and is labor productivity growth (the growth rate of permanent income).

 Notes: The models are calibrated at the quarterly frequency, and the steady state values are calculated on a quarterly basis.